recolic/azure-cloud-mining-script/README.md

 There's someone who is flooding HTTP requests to my server.
 If your work actually needs such heavy traffic, please contact me at root@recolic.net.
 I will review and consider disabling the blacklist.

+You can also use the GITHUB mirror.
+I think github would be ok for your 100QPS traffic.

 ----

 # recolic's fork